Manor of Alverton

-The Manor of Alverton was a former manorial estate located in the hundred of Penwith, west Cornwall UK.
+The Manor of Alverton was a former manorial estate located in the hundred of Penwith, west Cornwall, England, United Kingdom.

 History

-The first historical details of the manor were recorded in the Domesday book which stated that before the Norman conquest the manor was owned by a Saxon lord known as Alward.
+The first historical details of the manor were recorded in the Domesday Book which stated that before the Norman Conquest the manor was owned by a Saxon lord known as Alward.
 There were 3 hides of land but Alward had paid tax only for 2 hides.
 There was land for 16 ploughs of which 5 were owned by the lord who had 7 serfs.
 15 villeins and 25 smallholders held the rest of the land and had 8 ploughs.
 There was 60 acre of woodland and 300 acre of pasture.
 The livestock was 4 wild mares, 10 cattle and 180 sheep.
 The annual value was £20 but it had formerly paid £8.
 Following the conquest lordship of the manor passed to Robert, Count of Mortain, the half brother of William the Conqueror.
 In 1230 the manor was granted by Richard, 1st Earl of Cornwall (younger brother of King Henry III) to Henry le Tyes.
 The manor remained the property of the Le Tyes family until 1322 when Henry Lord Tyes took part in the revolt against King Edward II and was executed, his estate passing to his sister Alice Lisle.

 Between this date and 1563 the manor passed between a number of members of the Lisle family and the crown.
 In 1611 the manor was sold to George and Thomas Whitmore who in turn sold it to Richard Daniell (George's wife's stepfather), a Truro merchant.
 By 1663 ownership of Alverton had changed hands again and was in the hands of William Keigwin whose family held Alverton until 1716 when Uriah Tonkin took up the title.
 In fact the Tonkin family then held on to the title of Alverton for a very long time, for almost two and a half centuries.

 James Jenkins (died 1710), the Cornish scholar, lived at Alverton.

 When Robert Edmund Tonkin died in October 1935, his sole heir, John Franklin Tonkin, acquired the Lord of the Manors of St. Buryan and Alverton.
 In 1960 J F Tonkin died in New Zealand and left the Lords of the Manors of St. Buryan and Alverton to his daughter, Gillian Green.
 Gillian Green held these to her death in 2004 when the title of The Lord of the Manor of Alverton was passed onto her daughter Sue Bedford.
 In 2005 Sue Bedford died and passed the title onto Fleur Carpenter (her daughter).
 For a complete list of known Lords of the Manor of Alverton see below.

 The manor estate itself was located largely within, and near to, the current civil parish of Penzance and included much of the settlements of Newlyn, Mousehole and Madron.